 6. The results

-I recorded the meeting to ensure accuracy of the information and to save time in the writing process.
+I recorded the meeting to ensure the accuracy of the information and to save time in the writing process.
 Then, I wrote the draft and modified it accordingly based on the information received in the interview.
 The customer reviewed and approved the final draft.

 - Heavy overview: It listed the challenges, solution, and results on the first page before going into the actual story.
 You could say it was “putting the cart before the horse.”
 Outlining the story on the first page delayed the audience from getting to the case study itself.